pakheiyeung/PlaneInVol/Readme.md

 	python inference_github.py
 	```
 ### Real-time
-To do, but it would be a easy modification based on the `inference_github.py`.
+To do, but it would be an easy modification based on the `inference_github.py`.